sgaliamov/il-lighten-comparer/roadmap.md

 - [ ] create unified interface *IComparer<>: IComparer<>, IComparer*
 - [ ] cache instances by type and configuration in *Context.GetComparerType*
 - [ ] optimization for a last member - just return its result
+- [ ] change behavior then types are not matched but castable.
 - [ ] test class with more than 256 properties?
 - [ ] support internal classes to compare?